If you notice ...

 This means they are more common as we get older, and tend to occur in the areas which have had the most sun.
 However, they do also appear in young people in their 20s and 30s.

 A basal cell carcinoma will often be apparent as an unhealing sore or a new raised skin spot.
 They do not metastasize, but they do grow and can do harm especially those on the head and neck.

 They can be treated in the early superficial stages with freezing (cryotherapy) or creams such as Efudix or Aldara.

 Squamous cell carcinoma is another non- pigmented skin cancer which at times is just a local skin spot or raised nodule needing to removal.

 However, SCCs, especially those on the head and neck, can metastisize (spread to other organs in the body).

 SCCs are also more common in the exposed parts of our bodies, and more common with getting older.

 Like BCCs they can be quite small and superficial and cured by removal.

 Sometimes we read an article or see something online that we think adds value to an understanding about skin cancers and melanoma.
 We are happy to share it with our patients.
-The link to something like this is pasted below with a quick rationale
+The links are below

 Why you might want to believe there's no such thing as a safe tan as explained by Prof H. Peter Soyer - Professor of Dermatology, The University of Queensland - in this article published by The Conversation, Jan 11 2019.